kintone-labs/kintone-ui-component/CONTRIBUTING.md

 We use English for all commit messages, code comments, issues, pull requests.

 ### Setup
-This repository is a monorepo using npm.
+This repository is a Siggle-repo Monolith using npm.
 ```sh
 % cd kintone-ui-component
 % npm ci